 On November 18th we announced a pause on the return of first grade students to the in-person hybrid learning model.
 At this time, it is uncertain when we will move forward with stages 3-7 (see graphic below) of our In-Person Learning Plan.

 Do you know a student who's living in a shelter, motel, campground, car, park or abandoned building?
-Or someone who is living doubled up with others because they lost their housing or are facing economic hardship?
 They may qualify for support services under the federal McKinney-Vento Act.